Your cart is currently empty!

 Another variable to take into account is logistics.
 It might be wise to find a race close to where you live.
 That will save you both traveling time and money.

 Also, you are making it much easier for family and friends to come and cheer on you.
 And trust me, the latter can be the extra fuel you need to cross the finish line – with a smile!

-As you can see, there is a lot to consider when you choose your first full-distance triathlon event.
+As you can see, there is much to consider when choosing your first full-distance triathlon event.
 At a bare minimum, factor in the race course profile and your strengths and weaknesses.